stackfeed/terraform-aws-arn/README.md

 # Terraform AWS ARNs generation module

 This module is intended to be a helper for ARN identifiers generation.
-It's especially handy for generating a list of ARNs when specifying principals in a Policy.
+It's especially handy for generating a list of ARNs for the IAM service for example when a list of principals is required.

 **Note**: currently this module module is used to generate IAM ARNs.